Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

     ))
     ```

-You can also customize the tracking with `DefaultTrackingOptions`, see code sample below.
+Customize the tracking with `DefaultTrackingOptions`.

 === "Swift"